RadicalOyster/TSOHA-20/README.md

 **Change Log**

+--25.04.2020--
+* Added ability to create new users
+* Fixed a bug with creatures' CON and Animal Handling modifiers not displaying properly

 --24.04.2020--
 * Updated view for individual creatures to support saving throws and skills
 * Updated the creature edit form so all of the creature's statistics can be modified